linevych/posts/posts/en/jenkins-for-django.md

 The choise fell on Jenkins because we where searching for free, Open Source and self-hosted soulution that can be esily integrated with in any third party app including Django integration.

-So here is the short tutorial how to get everything to work and save your time.
+So here is the short tutorial about how to get everything to work and save your time.

 ## Installation

-In our case most of servers working on Ubuntu/Debian so this tutorial oriented for this two systems.
+In our case most of servers working on Ubuntu/Debian, so this tutorial oriented for this two distros.

-Recommended requirements:
+Recommended configuration:

 - __OS__: Debian 8 or Ubuntu 16.04
 - __CPU__: 2 cores